With right approach, UK can boost Commonwealth trade post Brexit - ex trade envoy

 New Zealand and Australia were among the first to express a desire for a post-Brexit trade deal with Britain.
 But some resentment still lingers over how ties were cut when Britain joined the EU's predecessor, the Common Market, in 1973.

-Widely considered a betrayal at the time, it upended decades of tradition and a host of tariff agreements and Australia was one of the hardest hit countries.
+Widely conisdered a betrayal at the time, it upended decades of tradition and a host of tariff agreements and Australia was one of the hardest hit countries.

 "The Commonwealth is a natural ally if Britain approaches it with a degree of humility - it could be a great opportunity if managed properly," said Jonathan Marland, chairman of the Commonwealth Enterprise and Investment Council (CWEIC) and a former British trade envoy.